itucsdb1520/itucsdb1520/docs/user/member2.rst

    :align: left

-You can update a pilot from list according to name of cars .
+You can update a cars from list according to name of cars .

 Add Creator Page